mediachain/mediachain/docs/data-structures.md

 Before diving into details regarding Mediachain's data model, we must address the considerations made during the design process.

-Mediachain was designed to be built over [IPFS](https://ipfs.io).
+Mediachain was designed to be built on top of [IPFS](https://ipfs.io).
 As a result, all objects in Mediachain are content-addressed.
-This imposes a few constraints:
+This imposes a few
+constraints:

 - All objects are immutable
 - All chains must be implemented as reverse-linked lists, as is the case with